 These pictures give you a sense of their height.

 You will find two miles of flat trails in the canyon area of the park.
-This includes four bridges, so you can easily loop around the park to see a number of these gorgeous trees.
+This includes four bridges that allow you to easily loop around the park and see a number of these gorgeous trees.

 Most people follow one of the three main looping trails mentioned below.
 The estimated times listed include time to stop along the way to read the signs and take pictures.
 I also included the total distance, so you get a sense of what is included with each loop.